AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 ---

 ## Features
-- **Lidar-Camera Sensor Fusion**: Transforms 360-degree Lidar data onto the image plane.
+- **Transformation of lidar point cloud data to the camera frame**
-- **Point Cloud Overlay within Detected Objects**: Overlays Lidar point cloud data within the bounding boxes of detected objects in the camera image.
+- **Overlay of point cloud data within detected object bounding boxes onto the image**
-- **Position Estimation**: Publishes the estimate position of the detected objects with recpect to the camera frame.
-- **ROS2 Compatibility**: Designed for ROS2 Humble with full support for simulation environments.
+- **3D position estimation based on the average point cloud of detected objects**
+- **Simultaneous tracking and position estimation for multiple detected objects**
+- **ROS2 Compatibility**

 ---